dsokol101/Shape/README.md

 If the keyword virtual is used on the function in the parent class, this will cause "late binding" and the actual class's function will be called.

+We illustrated polymorphism in app2.cpp by
+ 1. assigning within main (usually not done)
+ 2. parameter passing to printArea function
+ 3. an array of type pointer to Shape that holds all different kinds of Shape objects.